-it is recommended that the resident consider the use of additional smoke alarms for those areas for increased protection.
+the required smoke alarms.
+For this reason, it is recommended that the resident consider the use of additional smoke alarms for those areas for increased protection.
 The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required smoke alarms.
-The installation of smoke alarms in attics (finished or unfinished), garages, or within 6' of a heating or cooking appliance is not normally recommended, as these locations occasionally experience conditions that can result in improper operation. \
+The installation of smoke alarms in attics (finished or unfinished), garages, or within 6 ft (1.8m) of a heating or cooking appliance is not normally recommended, as these locations occasionally experience conditions that can result in improper operation.

-\ Reference National Fire Protection Association (NFPA) standard 72
+Reference National Fire Protection Association (NFPA) standard 72